 There’s a common misconception that in order to be successful, you need to be ultra busy.
-We hear the warnings about burnout, but it is also glorified.
-But the truth is, it is possible to achieve business success without being stressed, writes Dr Jacinta Di Prinzio.
+We hear the warnings about burnout, but the ‘always busy’ mentality is also glorified.
+The truth is, it is possible to achieve business success without being stressed, writes Dr Jacinta Di Prinzio.

 If you find yourself with a long to-do list but you feel as if there isn’t enough time or energy to give, here are my six tips for how to find a good balance without burning out.